minprog/platforms/code_tools/3 testers/testing/index.md

         pytest --path submissions/1/cash.py
         pytest --path submissions/1/cash.py --path submissions/2/cash.py

-2. Thirteen programs is quite a lot to test, and it is easy to get overwhelmed by the number of tests. `run_tests.py` is here to help.
+2. Thirteen programs is a lot to test, and it is easy to get overwhelmed by the number of tests. `run_tests.py` is here to help.
 This script will run pytest for each submission in the `submissions` folder and dump the output of the test to `outputs/1.txt` (for each submission respectively).
 Just run it like so:

         $ python run_tests.py